 To drain your bile duct using ERCP, a long, thin, flexible tube (endoscope) is put in your mouth.
 The scope goes down your food pipe (esophagus) and into your stomach.
 It passes into the first part of your small intestine (the duodenum) and into the bile ducts.
 The healthcare provider can see the inside of these organs and ducts on a video screen.
 The video screen is connected to a camera in the scope.
 Sometimes a tube is left to the outside to drain bile.
 In this situation, a small tube (called a T-tube) is passed into the ducts to drain fluid.
 This tube is brought out through the skin.
 This lets fluid drain out until the infection and inflammation clear up.

 You may also have firm tubes (stents) put into the bile ducts to keep them open.
 Gallstones can also be removed.
 In most cases, these things can be done using the ERCP scope.

-You may need surgery if treatment doesn?t work or if you are getting worse.
-Surgery will open your ducts to drain the bile and fluid that?s building up.
+You may need surgery if treatment doesn’t work or if you are getting worse.
+Surgery will open your ducts to drain the bile and fluid that are building up.

 If your cholangitis is caused by blocked gallstones, you will likely need to have your gallbladder removed (cholecystectomy) after treatment of the cholangitis.